JohnSpeno/owney/README.md

 Owney is comprised of several parts.
 They are:

 1. database - The Shipments database.
 Contains data about each of your shipments.
+This is defined using django's ORM in the owney directory of this project.

 1. add_shipments.py - a tool to load shipments into your database from an Endicia XML output file.
+This is in the tools directory.

 1. watch_shipments.py - a tool to periodically update the status of each of your shipments.
 It needs to be run periodically.
+This is also in the tools directory.

 1. A Django web interface to view and manage your shipments.
+This also lives in the owney subdirectory.

 Usage
 -----